The University authorities

 Prof. nadzw. dr hab. n. med.
 Marek Stępniewski

-Rector of Jozef Dietl Malopolska Higher School in Cracow
+Rector of Jozef Dietl Malopolska University in Cracow

-“I was born on 5th February 1939 in Krakow.
-Mother was the manager of the Post Office in Piaski Wielkie / at that time near Kraków /, and father was a public administration official.
+“I was born on 5th February 1939 in Cracow.
+Mother was the manager of the Post Office in Piaski Wielkie / at that time near Cracow /, and father was a public administration official.